yuanxie-geophysics/yuanxie-geophysics.github.io/_pages/about.md

 - *2022.04*: &nbsp; Our work has been selected as Highlight of Public Interests in EGU!

 # 🎓 Educations
-- *2018.09 - 2024.12*: School of Geophysics and Geomatics, China University of Geosciences, Wuhan China.
+- *2018.09 - 2024.12*: School of Geophysics and Geomatics, China University of Geosciences, Wuhan, China.

   PhD in Geophysics.
 - *2020.11 - 2024.01*: Department of Earth Science, ETH Zürich, Zürich, Switzerland.

   PhD in Geophysics (Exchange)
-- *2014.09 - 2018.06*: School of Geophysics and Geomatics, China University of Geosciences, Wuhan China.
+- *2014.09 - 2018.06*: School of Geophysics and Geomatics, China University of Geosciences, Wuhan, China.

   BS in Geophysics.
-Directly guaranteed a Ph.D. due to excellent grades.

 # 📝 Publications